-The VCSYNCIN input is always latched on the rising edge of LCLK for use as composite sync.
+The CSYNCIN input is always latched on the rising edge of LCLK.
 When enabled with the SOG bit, it is delayed internally to match the pipeline delay of the pixel data, and then is injected onto the Green DAC output.
 As with horizontal sync, additional delay can be added with the Horizontal Sync Position register.